ksadura/Game/README.md

 # Game-Dyna-Blaster
 Game in 2D.
 This application was created as a part of PROZE course.

 Project is writtten in Java and *Java.Swing* package was used for creating GUI.
 In the game we exploited threading elements such as: Thread.Sleep(), notifyAll(), wait() or Runnable interface.
+Furthermore, our application using sockets may communicate with the server to download the best online results.

 ![Menu](./Resources/Menu.png)  |  ![Game](./Resources/Screen.png)
 :-------------------------:|:-------------------------: